-Economic Impact review for aircraft cases is a four-stage process.
-The particular characteristics of a transaction determine how many stages of analysis the transaction must undergo.
+Economic Impact review for aircraft cases is a three-stage process.
+The particular characteristics of a transaction determine if the evaluated transaction must undergo a Detailed Economic Impact analysis.
 However, given the historical distribution and nature of aircraft cases, it is anticipated that only 10% - 15% of cases would go through all four stages.
+The aircraft EIPs only apply for aircraft used in scheduled commercial passenger airline operations (i.e., freight aircraft or planes used by companies for executive travel are no subject to the EIPs).